Varieties of *-regular rings: Preliminaries

 \section{Preliminaries}

-\lab{pre} Recall some basic concepts and results from \cite{berb,berb2,good}.
-The signature of rings includes $*,+,-,\cdot,0$ and may or may not include unit $1$; though, Sections \ref{fin} and \ref{uni} require rings with unit.
+Recall some basic concepts and results from \cite{berb,berb2,good}.
+The signature of $*$-rings includes $*,+,-,\cdot,0$ with or without unit; in the former case, unit $1$ is included into the signature.
+Section \ref{uni} requires rings with unit.
 A $\ast$-\emph{ring} $R$ is a ring having as additional operation an involution $a \mapsto a^*$.

 An element $e$ of $R$ is a \emph{projection}, if $e=e^2=e^\ast$. $R$ is \emph{proper}, if $aa^*=0$ only for $a=0$.
 A proper $*$-ring $R$ is $\ast$-\emph{regular} if it is (von Neumann) regular, that is for any $a\in R$, there is $x\in R$ such that $axa=a$; in particular, for any $a,b \in R$ there is $c$ such that $aR+bR=cR$ and for any $a \in R$ there are (unique) projections $e,f$ such that $aR=eR$ and $Ra=Rf$.
 The set $P(R)$ of projections is partially ordered by